Resources to study for passing Salesforce Platform Developer I certification exam

 Remember roll-up summary fields only work with Master-detail relationships, so as soon as you read that it’s a lookup relation it can’t be a roll-up summary field

-Very important table in the Process Automation Trailhead Module which compares capabilities of process builder, workflow, approval process and visual flow.
+A very important table in the Process Automation Trailhead Module which compares capabilities of process builder, workflow, approval process, and visual flow.

 - Describe when to use declarative automation features vs. Apex classes and triggers (Yes same trailhead link because if you know you can’t use one of the process automation features then trigger is last option.
 Also check when use apex )

 - Describe how to declare variables and constants in Apex and how to assign values using expressions.
 (Also go through apex workbook topics from Data Types and Variables till Assignment Statements)

 - Describe the primitive and complex Apex data types and when to use them (Topic is covered by above link)

 - Describe how to use and apply Apex control flow statements.
 (Be clear on when to use inline SOQL query in for loop and when not to use)